Nebraska Union — March 28-29, 2023

 - Discuss these expectations with your faculty mentor.

-- See Poster Guidelines and Templates for tips, poster size requirements, and related details like costs and deadlines for printing at the Pixel Lab.
+- See Preparing Your Poster or Display for tips, poster size requirements, and related details

 Creative exhibitions may include video or visual art exhibits.
-After registration, we will contact you directly to discuss your display needs and available options.
+Please note your display needs during registration, and we will contact you directly to discuss available options.

 Presenters will be given a space roughly the size of a 6-8’ table.
 A table can be provided, and other resources may be available.